farlee2121/DevEssentialsBlog/content/posts/2021-07-30-SWEBOK-review.md

 tags:
 - SWEBOK
 - Reading Review
+title: "Reading Review: Software Engineering Body of Knowledge"
 ---

-# Reading Review: Software Engineering Body of Knowledge

 The Software Engineering Body of Knowledge (SWEBOK) levels up our industry.
 It collects evidence-based standard practices that every developer is expected to know.
 This post will establish some background for SWEBOK, cover my high-level takeaways.